What is Aquatera's Infrastructure Charge?

 We recommend consulting with Aquatera in advance of your development to ensure you are installing the appropriate diameter water service, and to ensure you are not oversizing your service and increasing the related infrastructure charge.

-Please view our Infrastructure Charge Policy for more information on specific water and wastewater rates.
+Please view our Infrastructure Charge Policy (PDF) for more information on specific water and wastewater rates.

 Where does the revenue go?